Magical World of Physics

 We'll change that for good!

 We come into this world with inquisitive minds, eager to understand how it works.
-Observing different events, we try to find the reason why they happen this way and not another.
-Why can we see through the glass but not hear?
+Observing various events, we try to find the reason why they happen this way and not another.
+Why can we see through the glass but can't hear?
 Why does an apple fall from the tree while the Moon stays in the sky?
-Why is the sky blue, the sunset red, and the rainbow multicolored?
-We want to get to the core of everything, fly over the rainbow, above the sky, and to the final frontiers of the Universe!
+Why is the sky blue, the sunset red, and the rainbow full of colors?
+We want to get to the core of everything, soar over the rainbow, above the sky, and to the final frontiers of the Universe!

-If you are also looking for the answers, you've come to the right place.
+If you're also searching for answers, you've come to the right place.
 Physics is the oldest and most advanced branch of science, born out of our desire to study natural phenomena.
-With a history spanning thousands of years, it laid the foundation for many other academic disciplines, evolving with them and merging to form new fields like biophysics and quantum chemistry.
-Today, this monumental testament to human intellectual prowess has outgrown our home planet and embarked on deep space exploration in search of the origins of our Universe and the meaning of our existence.
+With a history spanning thousands of years, it laid the foundation for many academic disciplines, evolving alongside them and merging to form new fields, such as biophysics and quantum chemistry.
+Today, this monumental testament to human intellectual prowess has outgrown the limits of our home planet and embarked on deep space exploration in search of the origins of our Universe and the meaning of our existence.
 Its boundless resources will empower us to achieve the impossible and turn our dreams into reality.
 But then, we would say that, wouldn't we?
-We're crazy about physics!
+We're mad about physics!

 Gas Giant Exoplanet (middle) and Spiral Galaxy NGC, 1566.
 Illustrations.
 Source: NASA